-- Become familiar with the expectations for your state.
+The first step is to familiarize yourself with the expectations for your state.
 I’m in Massachusetts and our Educator Evaluation System looks a bit different than other states.
 Some use the Danielson framework for Teaching Evaluation and I am sure there are even more.
 Checking your district or state education website should be a good resource to get started.

 Keep a digital portfolio on your computer of additional evidence.
 To do so create a folder titled, “Teacher Evaluation” with folders inside for each of the areas you need evidence for.
 Save parent emails, pdfs of lessons, photos, video clips and anything else you deem worthy into the folders so they will be easily accessible if needed.